 Since the law was modified in Queensland in 2017, the most effective case has tried to apply the law.

-Mr. Strange stated all eyes were looking at the first case in anticipation of the court docket’s choice.
+Mr. Strange stated that all eyes were looking at the first case in anticipation of the court docket’s choice.